Reliving Aaron Judge's magnificent month for the Yankees

 This is why the …

 2. New York Yankees drafted Judge: Because with a physical marvel like him or Stanton, all it takes is the right tweaks to unleash a Kraken.
 The rest of the Yankees are right there with Judge.
 Starlin Castro is playing his best baseball in years.
 Ditto Chase Headley.
 Forget the years part with Aaron Hicks; this is the best he ever has looked.
-A reinvigorated Matt Holliday only adds to danger.
+A reinvigorated Matt Holliday only adds to the danger.
 And with Luis Severino and Michael Pineda combining for a 70-to-8 strikeout-to-walk ratio in 55 2/3 innings, plus a bullpen sporting the game’s second best ERA at 2.19, no wonder the Yankees enter May tied for the best record in the American League.

 While this certainly isn’t an exact comparable, and the prospect of the Yankees continuing to play at a level anything like this is unlikely, it brings to mind the 2015 Chicago Cubs, who were supposed to be at least a year away from competing and sprinted to the NLCS anyway.
 The Yankees’ prime target for contention is 2019, when Gleyber Torres will be at shortstop and Clint Frazier in center field and whoever they buy from the bonanza free agent class that offseason elsewhere on the diamond with Judge and Sanchez.